Sawon1234/CNN_tensorflow_package/README.md

 (2) Install TFLearn simply using "pip install tflearn".
 This requires for a Tensorflow version >= 0.9.0, which will be automatically satisfied with (1) above.

 ------------------------------
-NOTES ON RUNNING WITh TFLEARN
+NOTES ON RUNNING WITH TFLEARN
 ------------------------------
 (1) For some reason, TFLearn occupies maximum amount of GPU memory available, even when it needs less.
 We are still debugging into its causes, and potential fallacies in TFLearn.